tln/tatl/README.md

 Needed and Possible changes

 * IR /OpList -- lvars /rvars etc should be lazy per target like code().
 Move all code out of ExprSemantics.
-Simplify the logic, there are may base classes.
+Simplify the logic, there are too many base classes.
 * packaging... npm, pip?
 * The parser. bs4 + lxml adds <html><body><p> and loses line info.
 HTMLParsers() requires sax rewrite but seems more reliable
 * More python versions...
 3.4, maybe 2.6?
 * js - use string concatenation.
 Its miles faster on browsers.
 * py - Re-deploy peepholers
 * Babel?
 Whats the JS solution?
-* Do filters need to be special?
-Could we just get people to call {safe(expr)}?
-Could expr1|foo(*,expr2) be syntax for foo(expr1, expr2) or similar?
+* Placeholders -- need fixes
+* any bool-expr -- boolean quantifiers
+* Expand front matter to use built-in value syntax, (which is basically JSON5). // and /* */ Comments

+Builtins
+    len(x) -- return length of list
+    true
+    false
+    null
+    sum(nums) -- return sum of list of numbers (null if any arent numbers) forloop(iter, opts) -- swiss army knife of looping contents(inner) -- strip outer tag
+    tag(name, attrs, inner) -- wrap with tag attrs(attrmap, inner) -- add attributes to outer tag

-Built in utils
+Built in filters
-	forloop
+    url
+    safe
     trim
-	batch(value, linecount, fill_with=None)
-	dictsort
-	group